 Indeed, there is not chlorinated and the water temperature is moderate around 103 degrees F.

-However, if they do not provide new water to all tubs, the smallest tub should be the first one.
+However, if they do not provide new water to each pool, I believe the smallest tub should be the first one.